How to Open a Coconut at Home (Easy Steps)

 Different ways of opening a coconut

-The best way to crack open a coconut
+The best way to crack or open a coconut

 The first method is relatively simple since this is called the 'Whack Job'.
 It starts with placing your coconut onto a cutting board with a scrunched-up kitchen towel placed in the middle.
 Place a towel underneath to dampen the blow on your counter likewise.
 You then place a coconut that's been emptied already and lay it sideways like an egg.
 Most coconuts will be slightly oval-shaped but if yours isn't, make sure (the eyes) are lying horizontal to you.

 Now you take a chef knife and turn the blade upside down.
 You want to strike the middle of the coconut directly in the center using the dull spine rather than the blade.
 Center the spine to hit further back toward the blade handle and give the coconut a good whack!
 Now rotate your coconut one-quarter turn and repeat again with a whack.
 Hold onto one side of the coconut so it doesn’t slip away and keep whacking until a crack forms and can be pried in half easily.